OpenEngr/engrXiv/_drafts/open-letter-ASME.md

 to instead read:

->“Authors retain the right to post their version of a manuscript in an institutional or subject matter repository or to self-archive on their personal website.”
+>“Authors retain the right to post the author-accepted version of a manuscript in an institutional or subject matter repository or to self-archive on their personal website.”

 We hope that as a result of this letter, we may work with relevant leadership from ASME to draft a revised Copyright Transfer Agreement and to help ASME be at the forefront of this new means of research dissemination.

 Signed,

-Devin R. Berg, Associate Professor, University of Wisconsin-Stout
+Devin R. Berg, Associate Professor, University of Wisconsin-Stout Kyle E. Niemeyer, Assistant Professor, Oregon State University